 CARES Act distributions are not considered financial aid and will not affect a student’s ability to receive financial aid.

 Regis will distribute funds to students who, as of March 11, 2020, 1) were enrolled in a bachelor’s degree program or the associate’s degree in dental hygiene program, 2) were actively attending courses, and 3) had submitted a Free Application for Federal Student Aid (FAFSA) form for the 2019-2020 academic year and were determined eligible to receive financial aid.
-March 11, 2020 is the date Regis announced that all on-ground academic programs would be transitioned to remote learning and consequently marks the first date of significant disruption of campus operations due to the coronavirus pandemic.
+March 11, 2020 is the date Regis announced that all on-campus academic programs would be transitioned to remote learning and consequently marks the first date of significant disruption of campus operations due to the coronavirus pandemic.

 Regis plans to distribute CARES Act funds to eligible students (see above) over the course of the next several weeks and will notify eligible individual students of their distribution amount via email.